ted-spence-avalara/developer-dot/avatax/dev-guide/getting-started-with-avatax/troubleshooting.md

             </tr>
             <tr>
                 <td>Ethernet Problems</td>
                 <td>Check the quality of your wiring and the auto-negotiate settings on your ethernet devices.
 Bad wiring or devices with mismatched speed settings are easy to overlook!
-You can run <code>netstat -s </code>on a windows machine or <code>ifconfig -a </code>on a linux machine to detect whether an unusual number of bad packets are coming through your network.
+You can run <code>netstat -s</code> on a windows machine or <code>ifconfig -a</code> on a linux machine to detect whether an unusual number of bad packets are coming through your network.
 If you have a performance mismatch, try checking with your network administrator to see if the cabling can be improved.</td>
             </tr>
             <tr>
                 <td>Host Files / IP Address Hardcoding / DNS Caching</td>
-                <td>AvaTax does not support hardcoded IP addresses or host files.
+                <td>AvaTax does not support hard coded IP addresses or host files.
 To use AvaTax, you must contact the API via DNS names.
                 Your DNS server should respect the DNS time-to-live (TTL) values.
-Avalara publishes DNS TTL values designed to permit our operations team to adjust our connectivity in response to changing network configurations.</td>
+Avalara publishes DNS TTL values designed to permit our operations team to adjust our connectivity in response to changing network configuration</td>
             </tr>
             <tr>
                 <td>Proxy Server Problems</td>
                 <td>AvaTax is not designed for environments using proxy servers.
 Proxy servers can cause latency and connectivity problems when calling high performance APIs like AvaTax.
-                If your company policy requires a proxy server, please consult your proxy provider for how to correctly configure the proxy to work with AvaTax.</td>
+                If your company policy requires a proxy server by policy, please consult your proxy provider for how to correctly configure the proxy to work with AvaTax.</td>
             </tr>
             <tr>
                 <td>Java Proxy</td>